 Community Service Projects

-The 7th Annual Mackinac Crossing of vintage tractors will occur Friday, September 5, 2014.
+The 8th Annual Mackinac Crossing of vintage tractors will occur Friday, September 11, 2015.
 Over 900 tractors are expected to cross the Mackinac Bridge connecting Michigan's lower and upper peninsulas.
 Leaving Mackinac City, the tractors travel the 5 mile suspension bridge to St. Ignace.
-The tractors will remain on display in various venues in downtown St. Ignace after the parade and until Saturday, September 6.
+The tractors will remain on display at the Big Bear Arena in downtown St. Ignace after the parade and until Saturday, September 12.
 Members wishing to participate in the Crossing may register with Jerry Arends, Club Coordinator.
 Current membership is required.